sameshl/sameshl.github.io/source/_posts/about-me.md

 ---
 Hi, my name is Samesh Lakhotia and I'm a passionate developer interested in web development, machine learning and tons of other stuff.
 I love building software, working with tech and solving problems.

 I also love doing open source stuff.
-I am currently working on my Google Summer of Code (2020) project called [hydrus](https://github.com/HTTP-APIs/hydrus).
+I am currently working on my Google Summer of Code (2020) project on improving [hydrus](https://github.com/HTTP-APIs/hydrus).

 I am currently an undergrad sophomore year student studying Electronics and Communication engineering at BITS Pilani, Goa campus.